parraman/asm-simulator/docs/instruction-set.rst

 OR: 16-bits bitwise OR
 ^^^^^^^^^^^^^^^^^^^^^^

-Performs an bitwise logic OR of two 16-bits integers.
+Performs a `bitwise OR <https://en.wikipedia.org/wiki/Bitwise_operation#OR>`_ of two 16-bits integers.
 Every form of the instruction will have two operands.
 Operand 1 will always be a reference to a 16-bits register.
 A logic OR will be performed between the contents of the register and the value referenced by Operand 2.
 The result will be stored in the register referenced by Operand 1.

 +-----------+-------------------+-------------------+--------------------+
 | Opcode    | Operand 1         | Operand 2         | Example            |